-As the weather gets cooler and the holidays are upon us, Angie Stewart Goka says this is the perfect time to break out those favorite family recipes and exercise routines—only this time, give them a makeover!
+As the weather gets cooler and the holidays are upon us, fitness expert Angie Stewart Goka says this is the perfect time to break out those favorite family recipes and exercise routines—only this time, give them a makeover!
 It is possible to enjoy the flavors of fall while curbing calories without expanding waistlines.
 Whether its pumpkin-themed treats, hearty stews, rich casseroles, delectable delights or flavorful beverages, here are some top calorie-saving recipe tips that will celebrate the unique flavors and tastes you love.

 Simple Swaps for More Nutrients